 To what kinds of spaces will Design students have access?

-As the College reopens this fall, Design’s goal is to provide students with access to a range of specialized spaces and facilities in order to ensure that they can engage fully in their design practices.
+As the College reopens this spring, Design’s goal is to provide students with access to a range of specialized spaces and facilities in order to ensure that they can engage fully in their design practices.
 In addition to studios, classrooms and other spaces across the College, Design students will have access to specialized spaces such as the 4th floor Print Center, Printmaking Lab, Bookmaking Lab, Equipment Library and MCC studio spaces.
 Additionally, your departmental chairs and coordinators will be available in the MCC 5th floor Visual Arts Offices to support the everyday space needs students may encounter during the fall.

 Design industries have not slowed, and in many areas have increased in speed, since the entire national population is currently using online tools daily.
-Now is the time to gain valuable skill of learning to work well with other people–remotely.
-Many companies will continue working off-site indefinitely, even after COVID, so learning to be an effective participant in online groups will be essential skills going forward.
+Now is the time to gain valuable skill of learning to work well with other people—remotely.
+Many companies will continue working off-site indefinitely, even after COVID, so learning to be an effective participant in online groups will be an essential skill going forward.

 What kind of instructional technology will be available to support me with my online work and course management this fall?

 When the pandemic hit, Cornish began investigating arts and design-focused instructional tools that will better support your work in virtual environments.
 Currently, the College supports Zoom, Panopto, and GoReact.
 The Canvas platform has also been enhanced, so you’ll notice newer, easier communication and more tools on that platform.